Student Guidance for Online Assessment

 How to submit work in Blackboard

-How to submit work in Blackboard using Turnitin
+How to submit work to Turnitin in Blackboard

 |Try out submitting online||

 You can access a practice course on Blackboard to try out the process of submitting different assessment types online.

 First please log into Blackboard and then click this link: Online Assessment Practice Course

 You will be asked to self-enrol on the course when you first access it.
 After this the course will appear in your course list on Blackboard, alongside your existing modules.

 |Check your IT setup in advance||